The corner where Raymond Washington was killed

 Roughly 3 miles away.

-Serial Killer House in Los Angeles, California, United States
+Serial Killer House in Los Angeles, California

 Tre's house from Boyz n the Hood (1991)